 - Correctly measure your flour and cocoa powder using the spoon and sweep method.
 Download my free printable guide here for an in-depth explanation and step-by-step photos.

 - Don’t let the batter rest before baking.
-The baking powder will start to react as soon as liquid is added to the batter.
+The baking powder will react as soon as the liquid is added to the batter.
 If you let your batter rest before baking, these muffins will not rise properly while baking.